 • In-home and in-school supports

 • Medication education, monitoring and administration

 Outpatient mental healthcare services are available for children and adolescents ages four to 17 with a mental health issue that is affecting their ability to function independently in the community, at home, school, on the job, etc. (See the outpatient mental healthcare page for more information about services for adults age 18 and over.)

 Common child and adolescent mental health problems we treat

 • Post-Traumatic Stress Disorder (PTSD)

 • Autism Spectrum Disorder

 At your first appointment, our staff will work with you on a financial assessment.
 We accept Medicaid, Medicare, self-pay and most types of commercial insurance.
 We also contract with the VA for veterans who need our services.
+Please note that not all payors (commercial insurance, Medicaid, Medicare, etc.) cover all services; individuals will be made aware of any coverage limits and fees as part of the financial application process.
 If you do not have the ability to pay or do not have insurance, you may be eligible for a sliding fee scale or state-contracted services.

 Learn more about Highland Rivers payment policies here.